 - On July 25, 2012, SGX announced the enhancement of its rules to strengthen its default management framework to protect against systemically destabilizing events, which may include the possibility of multiple member defaults.
-This enhancement follows a public consultation issued in September 2011.
-The rule enhancements include: - establishing the Clearing Member's liabilities in circumstances of multiple defaults; - allowing SGX to apply the Clearing Fund continually, for a fixed period of 90 days, to meet the losses arising from all defaults in that period; and - various clarifications and refinements to SGX's powers in managing a default, such as SGX's authority to transfer and manage customer positions and margins from a defaulted Clearing Member to a non-defaulting Clearing Member. - On November 6, 2013, SGX issued a consultation paper on the Proposed Refinements to the SGX-DC Clearing Fund and OTCF Default Management Procedures.
+This enhancement follows a public consultation issued in September 2011. - On November 6, 2013, SGX issued a consultation paper on the Proposed Refinements to the SGX-DC Clearing Fund and OTCF Default Management Procedures.
 SGX aims to implement the proposed amendments in February 2014.
 Singapore Exchange Derivatives Clearing Limited (SGX-DC) is proposing refinements to its Clearing Fund structure and improvements in the auction process for managing a default of a member that clears OTC financial derivatives.
 The proposed rule amendments specify the appointment and sequence of use of resources in the event of a default.